lorienmwood/Data-Cleaning/README.md

-Air Pollution Data Cleaning and Analysis (UK, 2019–2024) This project focuses on data cleaning and exploratory data analysis (EDA) of UK air pollution datasets retrieved from the OpenAQ API.
-The goal is to transform raw environmental data into clean, structured datasets ready for analysis, using advanced preprocessing techniques and insightful visualizations.
+# Air Pollution Data Cleaning and Analysis (UK, 2019–2024)

+A data cleaning and exploratory data analysis (EDA) project on UK air pollution data sourced from the OpenAQ API.
+The project focuses on transforming raw environmental data into structured, analyzable formats and visualizing key patterns across time, location, and pollutant type.

+## 📊 Project Overview
+- **Data Source:** OpenAQ API (2019–2024)
+- **Records Collected:** 90,000+
+- **Pollutants Tracked:** PM2.5, PM10, NO2, CO, SO2, O3

+---

-Key Features
+## ⚙️ Features

-Data Sourcing
+### 🗂️ Data Sourcing
-Retrieved 90,000 records from the OpenAQ API using authenticated requests.
+- API requests made using `requests` with authenticated headers.

-Collected data on six key pollutants: PM2.5, PM10, NO2, CO, SO2, O3.
+- Custom query parameters for date range, pollutants, and location (UK).

-Saved raw and cleaned datasets in JSON format for reproducibility.
+- Data saved in JSON format for reproducibility.

-Data Cleaning & Preparation
+### 🧹 Data Cleaning & Preparation
-Removed duplicates and handled missing or null values.
+- Removal of duplicates and handling of missing values.

-Extracted and standardized city names using regex and string operations.
+- Standardized city names using regex and string manipulation.

-Parsed timestamps into separate date and hour fields using datetime parsing.
+- Parsed date and time into separate `date` and `hour` fields.

-Reordered columns for consistency and readability.
+- Cleaned dataset saved in JSON for downstream tasks.

-Feature Engineering
+### 🛠️ Feature Engineering
-Categorized pollution levels based on pollutant thresholds.
+- Pollution level categorization (Low, Moderate, High) based on pollutant-specific thresholds.

-Classified records by time of day (morning, afternoon, evening, night).

-Mapped geographic coordinates into UK regions (e.g., SE, SW, WM, NW, etc.).
+- Time of day classification (Morning, Afternoon, Evening, Night).
+- Geographic region mapping based on latitude and longitude coordinates within the UK.

-Visualization & Insights
+### 📈 Visualization & Insights
-Generated visual summaries using Matplotlib to identify patterns in pollution levels, regional differences, and time-based trends.

-Highlighted average pollutant levels per region and pollution category distributions.

-Let me know if you want this in Markdown format or want me to include example plots and dataset summaries!
+- Visualized pollution levels by category, region, and time using Matplotlib.
+- Stacked bar charts to show pollution indicators across regions.
+- Scatter and line plots to reveal trends in pollution data.

+---

+## Usage

+1. Run the Python scripts to fetch, clean, and process the data.
+2. Visualize the output using provided plotting functions.

+---

+## Technologies Used

+- Python
+- Requests
+- Pandas
+- Matplotlib